awsdocs/aws-resource-access-manager-user-guide/doc_source/security-iam-policies.md

 ### Effect<a name="iam-policies-effect"></a>

-The *Effect* statement indicates whether the policy allows or denies a user permission to perform an action\.
+The *Effect* statement indicates whether the policy allows or denies a principal permission to perform an action\.
 The possible values include: `Allow` and `Deny`\.

 ### Action<a name="iam-policies-action"></a>